Allow CA mode check store to be a file instead of a directory

 Again I checked this one - I can connect to Freenode with SSL enabled fine, the log message displays correctly, the verification logs indicate the certificate being checked properly, and 'info (user) (user)' reports "SSL check mode 'ca', default or no certificate store" (I hedged because this message can also be hit in BASIC mode, where it's "no certificate store" not "default certificate store").

-#5 Updated by Pierre-Louis Bonicoli about 4 years ago
+#5 Updated by Pierre-Louis Bonicoli over 4 years ago

 - Status changed from In Progress to Resolved